cjwit/rhythm/rhythm.md

 [^hamadsha]: For more detail on the hamadsha and their ritual ceremony, see TODO: WITULSKI, CRAPANZANO?

 [^5-8]: TODO CITE BALKAN AND MIDDLE EAST 5/8, MAYBE DANIEL IN AAWM?

+[^tempo]: If using western terminology, the speed would be referred to with the term *tempo*.